 Golf was finally recognized at UT as a "major" sport.

-Ed White, Nelson Munger, Raymond Ramsey, Bill Welch and Bob Battle are members of the best golf teams in UT history.
+Ed White, Nelson Munger, Raymond Ramsey, Bill Welch and Bob Battle are members of one of the best golf teams in UT history.

 Ed White is SWC Medalist 1933, 1934, and 1935.
 He is the first NCAA medalist for the longhorns.
 Harvey Penick said that Ed White "hit the ball as well as anybody ever did."

-In the 30's college players had more prestige than the professional athletes because no professionals got wealthy playing golf.
+In the 30's college players had more prestige than the professional golf athletes.